-The Office of Advising monitors student persistence, as they are expected to maintain good academic standing as an enrolled student in the School of Professional Studies.
-When a student has not maintained satisfactory academic progress for multiple semesters, the Office of Advising will initiate proceedings to dismiss the student.
-Typically, academic dismissals are effective immediately.
+The Office of Advising monitors student persistence, as students are expected to maintain good academic standing when enrolled in the School of Professional Studies.
+When a student has not maintained satisfactory academic progress for multiple semesters, the Office of Advising will initiate proceedings to academically dismiss the student.
 Students who are dismissed are dropped from all of their classes, may not register for future classes, and are no longer considered Columbia University students.